 It is important to state that you are not a lawyer, medical professional, etc if what you are writing is based purely on opinion or experience.

 This will help your readers understand that even though your opinion can be trusted it should not be the only opinion they ask for.
-I always add this sentence in my disclosure:
+I always add this sentence within my disclosure:

 If you have any further questions about this subject, it is advisable that you contact an attorney.